thossain89/Professional_Portfolio/Readme.md

-# Professional Portfolio
+# Updated Professional Portfolio

-## This is the Second week task for Coding Bootcamp.
-The task is to create a professional portfolio.
-There are few key requirements for this task.
-The requirements are as follows:
+## This is the updated version of old portfolio.
+I have used the knowledge I gained from coding bootcamp and online examples of other full stack developer to create my updated portfolio.

+### The function used creating the new portfolio are

 ```
-* When the portfolio is loaded it comes up with developers name and recent photo.
-* There should be different sections about the developer, their work and their contact info.
-* Functional Nav Bar which will help to navigate in each section.
-* When presented with their work the tiled section should be linked to their work.
-* The first application in the list should be highlighted in the tile group (Larger in size)
-* The links used should be functioning and deploy to to correct pages.
-* The website should be responsive and can be viewed from multiple devices.
+* Bootstrap Framework.

+* For styling and animation

+  * Glightbox.
+  * Swiper.
+  * Typed.
+  * Purecounter.

+* Prebuilt Javascript open source packages for easy handling of selectors.

 ```
-### This is the ver 0.1 of the portfolio.
+### This is the ver 2.0 of the portfolio.
 It is made with the options to add more functionality in future.